ivivan/BRITS_TEST/README.md

 # README
 ***
-I made some change based on the repository below, and made these models support python 3.6 and pytorch 1.2.
+I made some changes based on the repository below, and made these models support python 3.6 and pytorch 1.2.

 These models are used as benchmarks in my paper